Best daily deals

 Side-on view of Sony WH-1000XM5 beside the Bose Quietcomfort 45 hanging over a white horizontal pipe

-The Sony WH-1000XM5 (left) and the Bose QuietComfort 45 (right) both feature embedded microphones with great sound quality.
+The Sony WH-1000XM5 (left) and the Bose QuietComfort 45 (right) both feature embedded microphones and offer excellent sound quality.

 Audio enthusiasts expecting great sound and great noise canceling should consider investing in the Sony WH-1000XM5.
 With its improved sound quality and ANC, compared to the Sony WH-1000XM4, Sony’s new flagship is the best pair of noise canceling headphones you can currently get.